mmacfadden/csc-842-sm23/cycle-10/README.md

 # Cycle 10: Databases Scavenger
 The Database Scavenger is tool / framework that searches Databases for data of interest.
 Examples include AWS Access Keys, emails, Social Security numbers, etc.  The tool supports multiple databases and is easily extendable to search for various kinds of data.
 The tool also has the ability to extract the data it identifies as interesting.

-The objective is to quickly identify and extract data from a database that is unfamiliar to you, either to understand if your database has sensitive data (defensive cyber) or to find an exfiltrate sensitive data (offensive cyber.).
+The objective is to quickly identify and extract data from a database that is unfamiliar to you, either to understand if your database has sensitive data (defensive cyber) or to find an exfiltrate sensitive data (offensive cyber).

 The currently supported databases include: